-The proposed project will not occur at a scale or scope with potential to contribute substantially or cumulatively to the generation of greenhouse gas emissions, either directly or indirectly.
+The project for purposes of this analysis is limited to the amendment of text contained within the Fresno Municipal Code related to the use of aircraft on City streets and the vacation of portions of existing public rights-of-way for those same City streets.
+The project does not include proposed construction activities or development operations.
+The proposed project will therefore not occur at a scale or scope with potential to contribute substantially or cumulatively to the generation of greenhouse gas emissions, either directly or indirectly.